greeny277/inductive_logic_programming/doc/notizen.md

 Algorithms for hypothesis search
 ---------------------------------

-This chapter presents two main strategies to obtain a new hypothesis.
-Both are using subsumption technique.
+This chapter presents two main strategies to obtain a new hypothesis $\mathcal{H}$.
+Both are using the introduced subsumption technique.
 The *rlgg* algorithm searches the hypothesis space in a bottom-up manner using generalization.
 On the other hand a specialization technique is shown using refinement graphs [see @dzeroski1994inductive pp. 39-42, 53-57]